naoto0804/pytorch-AdaIN/README.md

 ### Train
-Please install tensorflow, tqdm, and scipy for progress bar and logging
+Please install tensorboardX, tqdm, and scipy for progress bar and logging

 Use `--content_dir` and `--style_dir` to provide the respective directory to the content and style images.
 ```